-What is the night guard material made out of?
+What are the different night guard types?

 NIGHT GUARD TYPES

-Let’s talk about the Hard Dental Night Guard.
+First up!
+The Hard Dental Night Guard.

 Hard night guards are known for their durability.
 They are mostly recommended for moderate to tough/heavy grinding habits.
 They also snap on and stay in place (remember the above mention of the increased chance of mobility found in some soft night guards?).
 Your night guard should stay secure on your teeth.

 Determine how severe your bruxism (teeth grinding) is.
-If you only grind sometimes and you feel like it is relatively light in intensity, a custom fitted (not over the counter boil & bite) soft night guard may be a better option for you.
+If you only grind sometimes and you feel like it is relatively light in intensity, a custom fit (not over the counter boil & bite) soft night guard may be a better option for you.
 A trained dentist will be able to accurately determine the severity of your grinding habits.

-Some common complaints about the hard dental night guard often involve comfort.
+Some common complaints about the hard acrylic night guard often involve comfort.
 Some customers have said that the hard material is too tight, or oppositely, it comes loose.
 Some complain of hard (and even jagged) edges damaging the tongue or gums.

 These complaints are most often a consequence of a dental professionals lack of care/knowledge when fabricating the night appliance.

 It starts with a good dental impression.
 This is the first and most important step and should be taken very seriously.
 A clear and precise dental impression of your teeth will guarantee a perfect fit.